 Input-output tables provide detailed and consistent information on production activities and transactions in products of the Belgian economy: structure of production costs, flows of goods and services produced in Belgium and flows of goods and services with the rest of the world.
 As such, these tables are a valuable statistical and analytical tool.

-The FPB has estimated input-output tables for Belgium for 1985, 1990 and 1995 (according to the ESA 1979), for 2000, 2005 and 2010 (according to the ESA 1995) and for 2010 (according to the ESA 2010).
+The FPB has estimated input-output tables for Belgium for 1985, 1990 and 1995 (according to the ESA 1979), for 2000, 2005 and 2010 (according to the ESA 1995) and for 2010 and 2015 (according to the ESA 2010).
 These tables are (compulsorily) transmitted to Eurostat [Eurostat website].

-Within the framework of agreements, the FPB has compiled regional supply and use tables and interregional input-output tables for Belgium for 2003, 2007 and 2010.
+Within the framework of agreements, the FPB has compiled regional supply and use tables and interregional input-output tables for Belgium for 2003, 2007, 2010 and 2015.
 These tables can be obtained from the FPB for specific research projects, by sending a request to firstname.lastname@example.org.